Powdery landscapes, delicious holiday foods, and traditions rooted in alpine culture: Christmas in Switzerland is more beautiful than any postcard.

 Christmas trees in Switzerland

-In Switzerland, the most popular type of Christmas tree is Nordmann fir (65%), followed by spruce (20%).
-(Source) Half of the Christmas trees in Switzerland are being imported from places as far as Denmark.
-If you are near Zürich, here is a helpful list of places where you can cut your own tree to reduce your carbon footprint.
+In Switzerland, the most popular Christmas tree type is Nordmann fir (65%), followed by spruce (20%).
+(Source) Half of the Christmas trees in Switzerland are imported from places as far as Denmark.
+If you are near Zürich, here is a helpful list of places to cut your own tree to reduce your carbon footprint.

 We like the idea of temporarily adopting a Christmas tree; it is more sustainable.
-Ecosapin or Happy Tree will ship a living tree to your doorsteps for the duration of the holidays.
+Ecosapin or Happy Tree will ship a living tree to your doorsteps during the holidays.
 Then, after Christmas is over, the tree will be picked up and replanted.

 Yet another alternative is to buy a Norfolk Island pine online.
 This tree resembles a Christmas tree but survives the seasons.